 If you have medical work experience and would like to participate on this medical internship, check out our Delhi medical internship page.
 If you are looking to study medicine or nursing, our programme in Palampur is for you!

 We also offer a special versions of the Delhi and Palampur programmes that have been designed specifically for 16-18 year olds.
 These run on set dates during the school summer holidays and are led by one of our leaders from the UK.
 If you are at school and considering a career in nursing or medicine, these projects could be perfect for giving you the experience on your CV needed for your medical school application.
-Check out our pre medical Delhi programme and pre medical Palampur programme for more details.
+Check out our pre medical Delhi programme for more details.